 Due to their Perceiving trait, ENFPs and ESFPs usually adapt well to new situations.
 They tend to crave unexpected experiences and appreciate positive change.

-ENFPs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ENFP and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENFPs should avoid being too idealistic around ESFPs, while ESFPs should avoid pushing ENFPs to focus on the details of a specific issue.

-ENFPs and ESFPs can encourage and motivate each other in their personal and professional lives.
+ENFP and ESFP types can encourage and motivate each other in their personal and professional lives.

 ENFPs can motivate ESFPs by sharing appreciation for their practical thinking, while ESFPs can motivate ENFPs by encouraging their creative ideas.